 - anyone who likes to shop sales and buy in bulk

-Because of its ability to stand up to prolonged use, the manufacturer even suggests that the VacMaster VP215 is suitable for small restaurants and other light commercial use.
+Because the VacMaster VP215 can stand up to prolonged use, the manufacturer even suggests that it is suitable for small restaurants and other light commercial use.

 Finally, one other plus of chamber vacuum sealers that’s worth noting is odor elimination.
 Personally, I don’t like the taste of venison or any other wild meat that has a “gamey” taste.
 Yet even when wild game is processed correctly, the raw meat still has a bit of a gamey smell.
 However, when you use a chamber vacuum sealer, you can store all sorts of game and fish “scent free”.
 It won’t stink up your freezer, and your kids won’t be asking why the ice cream tastes a little funky.(Back to Top)